microsoft/Qcodes/README.md

 ```
 git clone https://github.com/qdev-dk/Qcodes.git
 ```
 #### the easy way
 - Open the 'navigator' app that was installed with anaconda.
 - On the left side click on "Environments".
 - Then on the "import" icon, on the bottom.
 - Pick a name, and click on the folder icon next to file to import from.
-- Make sure you select "Pip requirement files" from the "Files of type" dialog then navigate to the qcodes folder and select `develop_requirements.txt`.
+- Make sure you select "Pip requirement files" from the "Files of type" dialog then navigate to the qcodes folder and select `basic_requirements.txt`.
 - Finally click import, and wait until done.
 - The enviroment is now created, click on the green arrow to open a terminal inside it.
 - Navigate again with the terminal (or drag and drop the the folder on OsX)
 - Most likely you will want to plot stuff, so type:

   `conda install matplotlib`

   and after if you want qtplot

   `conda install pyqtgraph`

 - Then type
   ` pip install -e . `

 Finally bring Giulio  to Sabøtoren, Fensmarkgade 27, 2200 København N.

 #### the not so easy way that often does not work

 - Register qcoes  with Python, and install dependencies if any are missing: run this from the root directory of the repository you just cloned:
 ```